cs2103jan2016-w10-4j/main/collated/A0149174Yunused.md

  *Rather than updating the memory in each execute function, the command just stores it's end state after it's executed.
  *According to which state the command ended in (forexample in FAIL state) the updateMemory function decides how to update the memory accordingly.
  *After V0.3 this design was decided to be changed by my teammates.
 Now the class ArrayListStorage handles the job of HandlerMemory.
+ *Now I changed my execute functions as execute_OLD and change all the ArrayList names as _OLD as well so that it wont collide with the new version.
  */
 package Handler;